PG Credit Advanced Clinical Skills (Short Course) / Overview

-We require an honours degree in pharmacy (Lower Second or above) or an equivalent qualification, and a Postgraduate Clinical Diploma or equivalent.
+We require an honours degree in Pharmacy (MPharm) (Lower Second or above) or an equivalent, Postgraduate Clinical Diploma or equivalent and an Independent prescribing qualification.
 See our other entry requirements for details of the professional experience and employer support that we require.

 - Number of places/applicants

 - We do not have cohorts scheduled at this time.
 However, you can express interest in this course by emailing firstname.lastname@example.org

 - Learn to independently assess and manage patients with acute/urgent care needs.

 - Fit part-time study around work through face-to-face and online study days.

 Attending an open day is a great way to discover what it's like to study at Manchester.
 Find out more about our upcoming open days .